What does it mean to rebrand?

-- They require a significant investment of time and resources.
+- Require a significant investment of time and resources.

-- They can be surprising in the direction they take.
+- Can be surprising in the direction they take.

 But rebranding is a powerful way of addressing your organization’s growth objectives.
 Is lead generation difficult?
 Is your firm viewed positively in its industry?
 Does the marketplace understand what you do?
 Adequately addressing these challenges can make rebranding a worthwhile endeavour.